clef-men/article_tmc/popl25-author-response.md

    functions requires co-inductive reasoning, and this is hard -- both on paper and within a proof assistant.
-In the final presentation of our work, the coinductive reasoning is hidden in the proof of the "Simulation Closure" property, and so that part was fairly difficult to work out.
+In the final presentation of our work, the coinductive reasoning is hidden in the proof of the "Simulation Closure" property, and that part was fairly difficult to work out.

 2. In general, working out adequate notions of simulation in Iris is hard.
-The paper only presents the final version that does work, and things may seem simple, but it is really non-trivial.
+The paper only presents the final version that does work, and things may seem simple, but it really is non-trivial.

    Iris is pleasant to use to reason about impure programs because it provides powerful logical connectives.
 But one has to constantly ensure that definitions given in Iris have the sense we expect in